History of football in Scotland: Early modern history (1867–1900)

 The match itself illustrated the advantage gained by the Queens Park players "through knowing each others' play" as all came from the same club.
 Contemporary match reports clearly show dribbling play by both the English and the Scottish sides, for example: "The Scotch now came away with a great rush, Leckie and others dribbling the ball so smartly that the English lines were closely besieged and the ball was soon behind", "Weir now had a splendid run for Scotland into the heart of his opponents' territory." and "Kerr.. closed the match by the most brilliant run of the day, dribbling the ball past the whole field" Scotland nearly won but a Robert Leckie shot landed on the tape crossbar and the game finished 0-0.
 Although the Scottish team are acknowledged to have worked better together during the first half, the contemporary account in the Scotsman newspaper acknowledges that in the second half England played similarly: "During the first half of the game the English team did not work so well together, but in the second half they left nothing to be desired in this respect."
 There is no specific description of a passing manoeuvre in the lengthy contemporary match reports, although two weeks' later The Graphic reported "[Scotland] seem to be adepts at passing the ball".
 There is no evidence in the article that the author attended the match, as the reader is clearly pointed to match descriptions in "sporting journals".
 Similarly, the 5 March 1872 match between Wanderers and Queen's Park contains no evidence of ball passing This contemporary evidence suggests that the origin of the short passing game lies in the mid-1870s.

 In the next international in 1873 Scotland lost away to England in London, but in 1874 Scotland had their first international victory, beating England 4–2 in Glasgow.
 For his part, Alcock continued to pursue players from "north of the Tweed", inviting them in papers such as the Scotsman to contact(for example) A F Kinnaird".
 At this time, however, it was difficult for players to travel far for matches and even in the 1873 game, only three Scottish players were not drawn from English clubs.
 In 1875, the two nations drew again, but after this there followed a period of Scottish dominance for the following ten years, with only one defeat against the English.

 Association football quickly became the most popular sport in Scotland, particularly in Glasgow and the west.
 The Scottish Cup was established in 1873, making it the second oldest football cup competition in the world.
-The early editions of the tournament were dominated by Queen's Park and Vale of Leven, with the two teams winning the first nine editions.
-The Scottish Football Association was formed in 1873 and is the second oldest in the world.
+The Scottish Cup quickly grew to be a significantly larger tournament in terms of number of entrants than the FA Cup, with he early editions of the tournament dominated by Queen's Park and Vale of Leven, with the two teams winning the first nine editions.
+The Scottish Football Association was formed in 1873 and is the second oldest in the world, and the oldest national association.